hongshuochen/2021Spring_TrojanMap/README.md

 std::pair<double, double> GetPosition(std::string name);
 ```

 Given a location name, return the latitude and longitude.
-There is no duplicate location name.
-Mark the locations on the map.
-If the location does not exists, return (-1, -1).
+There are no duplicated location names.
+You should mark the given locations on the map.
+If the location does not exist, return (-1, -1).

 Example: